“Ancient history with contemporary cred”.

 With a keen and enquiring mind Ken Maxwell was a student of history, a notable measure of eccentricity saw his passion lean not to the long deceased Kings and Queens filling the educational text books of the time, but to the obscure and creative beverages upon which they indulged.

-After a decade or more of experimentation with different honey’s and yeasts the famous Maxwell Honey Mead was born.
-The first commercial label was released in 1961 and with it, the birth the Australian mead industry.
+After a decade or more of experimentation with different honeys and yeasts, the famous Maxwell Honey Mead was born.
+The first commercial label was released in 1966 and with it, the birth of the Australian mead industry.

 Mark Maxwell remains true to the recipe and techniques pioneered by his father.
 Though the package may have evolved over the years, the quality and purity of the mead has not.
 A benchmark for others to follow, it has been awarded the ‘best pure varietal mead’ gold medal at the International Mead Festival Competition in the USA.